Skip to main content

 • AWS CLI

-• Choose between the demo template or the production template.
+2. Choose between the demo or production template.

-• Modify the parameters.json file with your specific configuration.
+3. Modify the parameters.json file with your configuration.

 apiVersion: apps/v1